-For a clicker to be effective, the reinforcer (reward) has to be engaging (high value enough to keep their interest), and must be delivered fairly promptly after each time the click occurs.
+For a clicker to be effective:

+- The reinforcer (reward) must be engaging (high value enough to keep their interest) - It must be delivered fairly promptly after each time the click occurs

 Many people will start off by "loading" the clicker to help build an animal's understanding of how it works by simply repeating "click/treat click/treat" for several repetitions without asking for a specific behavior.
-Once your learner looks up expectantly at the sound of the clicker, there are a few basic ways methods you can use.
+Once your learner looks up expectantly at the sound of the clicker, there are a few basic methods you can use.
+When training using a clicker, there are several common techniques: